RetroBikes/-colyseus-demo-collision-calculations/README.md

     ]
 }
 ```

+## Going into the mathinery (hahaha I'm sorry)
+This game works with virtual and physical sizes and locations.
+This means the server deal only with integer numbers starting with zero and ending with the game area size minus 1 (basic array setting).
+The client side will have to make all the calculus to place all the stuff in the right places, as the examples below:

+This calculate
+*stepSize = physical area size / virtual area size*

+*physical position (x or y) = virtual position (x or y) * stepSize*

 ## Powered by
  * [Colyseus multiplayer game framework](https://colyseus.io/) - make the hard calculations on the server and handle events on the client
  * [Arwes react theme](https://arwes.dev/) - this visuals and effects pulled me into react
  * [React itself](https://reactjs.org/) - because the Arwes theme and just to learn :v
  * [Konva canvas library](https://konvajs.org/docs/react/index.html) - to draw the gamearea